allies-computing/accessible-address-autocomplete/README.md

             <td>apiKey</td>
             <td>PCW45-12345-12345-1234X</td>
             <td>
-            This is an API key for a PostCoder Web accounts, available at - https://www.alliescomputing.com/postcoder/sign-up
+            This is an API key for a PostCoder Web accounts, available at - https://www.alliescomputing.com/postcoder/sign-up<br>
-            Default is the a test key (Locked to addresses in the NR14 7PZ postcode)
+            Default is a test key (Locked to addresses in the NR14 7PZ postcode)
             </td>
         </tr>
         <tr>
             <td>endpoint</td>
             <td>address</td>
             <td>
-            Endpoint to get final address data from when user selects an address from list
-            Also accepts 'addressgeo' which returns latitude and longitude along with full address
+            Endpoint to get final address data from when user selects an address from list  <br> Also accepts 'addressgeo' which returns latitude and longitude along with full address
             </td>
         </tr>